-Eligible applicants are ineligible to apply for an additional Heritage Partnership Program grant that is based on a previously-funded planning and/or foundational grant (e.g., partnership development) if that funded grant is still active.
-The final report for the already-funded planning and/or foundational grant must be reviewed and closed by the Grants Office before an application for the next Heritage Partnership Program grant can be submitted.
+Eligible applicants are ineligible to apply for an additional Heritage Partnership Program grant that is based on a previously funded planning and/or foundational grant if that funded grant is still active.
+The final report for the already-funded planning and/or foundational grant must be reviewed and closed by the Grants Office before an application for the next grant can be submitted to any MNHS grant program.